-The automotive industry is highly competitive and Federal-Mogul's success depends upon its ability to compete effectively in the market.
+The automotive industry is highly competitive and our Automotive segment's success depends upon its ability to compete effectively in the market.

-Federal-Mogul operates in an extremely competitive industry, driven by global vehicle production volumes and part replacement trends.
+Our Automotive segment operates in an extremely competitive industry, driven by global vehicle production volumes and part replacement trends.
 Business is typically awarded to the supplier offering the most favorable combination of cost, quality, technology and service.
-In addition, customers continue to require periodic price reductions that require Federal-Mogul to continually assess, redefine and improve its operations, products and manufacturing capabilities to maintain and improve profitability.
-Federal-Mogul's management continues to develop and execute initiatives to meet the challenges of the industry and to achieve its strategy; however, there can be no assurance that Federal-Mogul will be able to compete effectively in the automotive market.
+In addition, customers continue to require periodic price reductions that require our Automotive segment to continually assess, redefine and improve its operations, products and manufacturing capabilities to maintain and improve profitability.
+In addition, our Automotive segment's competitors' efforts to increase their market share could exert additional downward pressure on product pricing and margins.
+There can be no assurance that our Automotive segment will be able to compete effectively in the automotive market.

-Federal-Mogul's pension obligations and other post-employment benefits could adversely impact its operating margins and cash flows.
+Federal-Mogul's pension obligations and other post-employment benefits could adversely affect its operating margins and cash flows.

-The automotive industry, like other industries, continues to be impacted by the rising cost of providing pension and other post-employment benefits.
+The automotive industry, like other industries, continues to be affected by the rising cost of providing pension and other post-employment benefits.
 In addition, Federal-Mogul sponsors certain defined benefit plans worldwide that are underfunded and will require cash payments.
 If the performance of the assets in the pension plans does not meet our expectations, or other actuarial assumptions are modified, Federal-Mogul's required contributions may be higher than it expects.